-While scientists from around the world are continuing important work on understanding biological annihilation through the lens of science—the Species in Peril project at UNM will focus on cultural responses to the crisis to complement the scientific efforts and to assist and guide public policy initiatives.
-The cultural responses will include creative production with art and stories; public scholarship informed by recent developments in multispecies justice, environmental humanities, political ecology, and Indigenous and other ethnic studies; and grassroots mobilization to engage the public.
+While scientists from around the world are continuing important work on understanding biological annihilation through the lens of science—the Species in Peril project at UNM will focus on cultural responses to the crisis to complement the scientific efforts and also build bridges with scientific initiatives—to assist and help shape public policy on mitigating the biodiversity crisis.

-Expansive in its geopolitical scope, our efforts will be culturally-inclusive, place-based and community-engaged with the explicit aim of helping nonhuman relatives with whom we share this Earth survive and thrive, rather than steadily marching toward extinction en masse.
+Expansive in its geopolitical scope, our efforts will be culturally inclusive, place-based and community-engaged with the explicit aim of helping nonhuman relatives with whom we share this Earth survive and thrive, rather than steadily marching toward extinction en masse.

 Banner Image: Arctic Refuge—Defend the Sacred Alaska rally, Fairbanks, Alaska.
 Photo by Pamela A. Miller, March 7, 2018.

-Zeke Peña, All Against the Wall, 2018, Digital illustration, created for Southwest Environmental Center to call attention to the harm that the border wall causes wildlife and our communities.
+Image 1: Zeke Peña, All Against the Wall, 2018, Digital illustration, created for Southwest Environmental Center to call attention to the harm that the border wall causes wildlife and our communities.